 U.S. 13 enters the Southbridge community of Wilmington through an industrial area along Heald Street.
-Delaware 9 (New Castle Avenue) converges with the route at both the Norfolk Southern Railroad underpass and D Street.
-The two routes overlap along a one-way couplet of Heald Street south and New Castle Avenue north for four blocks.
+Delaware State Route 9 (New Castle Avenue) converges with the route at both the Norfolk Southern Railroad underpass and D Street.
+The two routes overlap along a one way couplet of Heald Street south and New Castle Avenue north for four blocks.

 The South Heald Street bridge for U.S. 13 passes over the ramp taking SR 9 southbound to New Castle Avenue and the former Shellpot Branch freight secondary line of the Pennsylvania Railroad.
 Grade crossing eliminations were at the forefront of concerns for both highway and railroad departments in the first half of the 20th century.
 Between 1901 and 1907 the Pennsylvania Railroad elevated its line (still in use today by AMTRAK and SEPTA) through Wilmington to eliminate hazards caused by pedestrians, wagons and autos.
 Construction for the South Heald Street Project in 1941-42 was part of this effort.

 The 608 feet long, reinforced concrete bridge features Moderne-style parapets and diamond shaped tile mosaics along its rails.
 Mushroom column technology was used in its construction.
 The South Heald Street Bridge, and the Market Street Bridge over the Norfolk Southern Railroad tracks to the west, remain Delaware’s only examples of this design.
 The Heald Street span was rehabilitated in 1994.3